FACE FRONT, TRUE BELIEVER1 of 12

-The patron saint of modern superhero comic books, Lee's contributions to the modern medium (controversial as some of the credit he receives may be) can't be denied.
+The patron saint of modern superhero comic books, Lee's contributions to the medium can't be overstated.
 An unquenchable idea man and bombastic cult of personality, Lee revolutionized the concept of the superhero, and pioneered the idea that the people creating comic books were just as interesting and important as the characters they wrote about.

-To celebrate Stan Lee's 94th birthday on December 28, Newsarama is counting down his greatest creations, conceived and codified alongside such legendary artists as Jack Kirby, Steve Ditko, Don Heck, and many more.
+In honor of what would have been Lee's 96th birthday on December 28, 2018,, Newsarama is looking back at his greatest creations, conceived and codified alongside such legendary artists as Jack Kirby, Steve Ditko, Don Heck, and many more.

 Lee created the idea of heroes who were born with their powers, taking the concept a step further and placing them in a school designed to train these "mutants" in the proper use of their powers.
 It's that central conceit, and the metaphor for the ongoing civil rights struggles of those outside the majority, that have defined the X-Men for the last 50 years.